 You must make a request for medical assistance with dying by submitting a Patient Request Form.
 If you cannot write the request yourself, another adult you trust may be able to do so and sign on your behalf.

-Your medical practitioner will make a medical assessment base on whether you are eligible and your situation.
+Your medical practitioner will make a medical assessment based on whether you are eligible and your situation.
 A second independent practitioner must also provide a written opinion confirming your eligibility.

 Can I change my mind?

+If your request is approved, you must wait at least 90 days between submitting your request and receiving assistance.
 You can withdraw your consent at any time during the process.
-If your request is approved, you must wait at least 90 days between submitting your request and receiving assistance.
-You can withdraw your consent during this time as well.

 For More Information